slatedocs/slate/source/index.html.md

 5. <a href="https://www.youtube.com/watch?v=l1si5ZWLgy0">Introduction to Bitcoin</a>

 ## Connect to Suredbits Lightning Node
-In order to access our APIs, you will need to connect to our lightning node via a websocket client of your choosing.
-The url is <span style="color:blue"> *[nodeId]@ln.test.suredbits.com* </span>
+In order to access our APIs, you will need to connect to our lightning node via your preferred lightning client.

+The url is:

+<span style="color:blue"> *0338f57e4e20abf4d5c86b71b59e995ce4378e373b021a7b6f41dabb42d3aad069@ln.test.suredbits.com* </span>

 ## Format